hawkins-john/House-Number-Object-Detection/README.md

 Finally, an algorithm called non-maximum suppression (NMS) is used to eliminate duplicate overlapping positive digit classifications.
 NMS uses a threshold on the intersection of union between all bounding boxes and when that threshold is breached only the bounding box with the highest classification confidence is kept.

-State of the art end-to-end object detection architectures that prioritize speed like the RetinaNet network and YOLO network differ form the approach here in that they use a "single-shot" detection approach that combines region proposal and classification into one neural network pass.
+State of the art end-to-end object detection architectures that prioritize speed like the RetinaNet network and YOLO network differ from the approach used here in that they use a "single-shot" detection approach that combines region proposal and classification into one neural network pass.
 Other state of the methods that prioritize accuracy over speed typically use a "two-shot" approach with one neural network for region proposals and another for classification.

 ### Prerequisites